How to help your kids avoid summer learning loss

 2) Play word games

-Word games, such as Bananagrams and Scrabble are a great way to get the whole family involved as well as keeping literacy levels up.
+Word games, such as Bananagrams, Scrabble and Wordle are a great way to get the whole family involved as well as keeping literacy levels up.
+If they get stuck on Wordle, they can always look up Wordle hint today for clues.

 3) Write a journal